SimonMaracine/checkers-engine/engine/protocol.md

 move and position strings may not be validated.

 Messages can consist of any number of tokens, but they are limited to at most 65536 characters.
-Both the GUI and the engine should account for messages of any size up to the previous limit.
+Both the GUI and the engine should account for messages of any size up to that limit.

-Positions and moves are encoded as FEN strings using the standard [Portable Draughts Notation format](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).
+Positions and moves are encoded as strings using the standard [Portable Draughts Notation format](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).

 The engine must be able to process commands at any time.
 They should be processed synchronously, in the order